zacharygriffee/dagify/readme.md

 - **Uniform API:**
   The same API works for both computed and stateful nodes, letting you use execution nodes as a fundamental building block in your reactive graphs.

+---

 ### Composite Nodes

 Composite nodes are created using `createComposite()` and allow you to combine multiple nodes into a single reactive unit.
 The composite updates when any of its constituent nodes change.

+#### `set()` Method Behavior for Composite Nodes

+Composite nodes support a versatile `set()` method that updates the underlying child nodes, with behavior that varies based on the provided value type:

+- **Array Mode:**
+  - **Array Input:**
+    When an array is passed to `set()`, the composite updates its child nodes by matching array indexes:
+    - **Partial Update:**
+      If the provided array is **shorter** than the number of child nodes, only the nodes corresponding to the provided indexes are updated; the remaining nodes remain unchanged.
+    - **Extra Values:**
+      If the provided array is **longer** than the number of child nodes, the extra values are simply ignored.
+  - **Single Value Input:**
+    If a non-array value is passed to `set()`, every child node is updated with that same value.

+- **Object Mode:**
+  - **Object Input:**
+    When an object is provided, `set()` looks for keys that match the composite’s dependencies:
+    - **Matching Keys:**
+      For keys that correspond to a child node, the node is updated with the new value.
+    - **Non-Matching Keys:**
+      Any keys that do not match a child node are ignored.
+This allows partial updates by only providing the keys you wish to change without affecting the other nodes.

+This flexible design is particularly useful in network-replicated scenarios where the incoming update might represent only a subset of the composite's full structure.
+Partial updates can be applied without errors, and extra or non-matching values are simply disregarded.

 ### Node Factory API